roxxydev/fastify-basic-api/README.md

-An example api server using `fastify`.
-This uses JWT (JSON Web Token) for authorization and has implemented RBAC (Role-Based Access Control) for restrict and controll what resources can  only access.
-This has fastify plugin `store` which allows server to switch between ORM/ODM ([Knex](http://knexjs.org/), [Mongoose](https://mongoosejs.com/)) giving option of using either SQL databases supported by [Knex](http://knexjs.org/) or MongoDB of [Mongoose](https://mongoosejs.com/).
+An example api server using [Fastify](https://www.fastify.io/).
+This uses JWT (JSON Web Token) for authorization and has implemented RBAC (Role-Based Access Control) for restrict and control what resources can only access.
+It has a fastify plugin `store` which allows server to switch between ORM/ODM ([Knex](http://knexjs.org/), [Mongoose](https://mongoosejs.com/)) giving option of using either SQL databases supported by [Knex](http://knexjs.org/) or MongoDB of [Mongoose](https://mongoosejs.com/).

 ## Project setup
 ```